parasat00/Certification-prep/LPIC1.md

 sed -n /[word]/p [file]            # Lists only the lines containing the word (-n means dont print unless; p - print) sed /[word]/d [file]               # Lists every line not containing word (d--delete)

+# Ensuring Data Integrity

+#  Cryptographic hash function like md5sum, sha256sum and sha512sum are used to calculate checksum values
+sha256sum [file]                   # Calculates checksum value of the file sha256sum [file] > [textfile]      # Calculate checksum and store it inside textfile sha256sum -c [textfile]            # Verifies the integrity of the file
+# If the file is bad or corrupted it will ouput computed checksum did NOT match warning message.
+Lets test it:
+echo "some text" >> [file]         # We changed original file sha256sum -c [textfile]            # Outputs: ftu.txt: FAILED; sha256sum: WARNING: 1 computed checksum did NOT match

+# Octal Dump (od)
+od [file]                          # Outputs a content of the file in octal format od -x [file]                       # Outputs a content of the file in hexadecimal format od -c [file]                       # Outputs all characters (hidden too \n) in file od -An -c [file]                   # Outputs all characters of the file without byte offset
 ```

 ## System Architecture